Puerto Hormiga archaeological site

-The Puerto Hormiga archaeological site is in the Bolivar department, Colombia, in the lower Magdalena basin near the Caribbean coast.
-It dates to 4000 - 3100 BC.
+The Puerto Hormiga archaeological site is located in the Bolivar department, Colombia, in the lower Magdalena basin near the Caribbean coast.
+It dates to 4000-3100 BC.
+It is located in the Arjona municipality, 40 km south east of Cartagena de Indias.

-Its traces provide evidence of a semi-sedentary agricultural society in the making, whose members hunted and gathered shellfish.
-Middens of shells were found there.
-According to other findings, such as ceramic remains and abundant stone material, the nomadic peoples were beginning to complement their activities with small-scale horticulture and agriculture.
+Site

 A shell ring of the Late Archaic period has been described at Puerto Hormiga.
 The Puerto Hormiga ring, found in a marsh, is composed primarily of clam shells.
 It has an outside diameter of 280 ft, a height of about 4 ft, and the base of the ring mound is 52 ft to 75 ft wide.
 It has a clear interior plaza.
 Sherds of fiber-tempered and sand-tempered pottery, as well as stone tools, were found associated with the shell ring.
 The earliest have been dated to 3794 BC.
 The fiber-tempered pottery is "crude", formed from a single lump of clay.
 Sand-tempered coiled ceramics have also been found at Puerto Hormiga.

+Interpretations

+The site provides evidence of a developing semi-sedentary agricultural society, whose members also hunted and gathered shellfish.
+Middens of shells were found there.
+Other findings, such as potsherds and abundant lithic material, suggest that the nomadic peoples were beginning to complement their activities with small-scale horticulture and agriculture.